Skip to content

 Towing imposes two distinct energy penalties, and understanding the split helps explain why the numbers above vary so widely within each weight category.

 The first penalty is rolling resistance from additional weight.
 Every pound the vehicle must move requires energy to overcome friction between tyres and road surface.
-This relationship is roughly linear — double the trailer weight, and rolling resistance energy cost roughly doubles.
-At low speeds, rolling resistance is the dominant factor.
-A 3,000 lb trailer on flat ground at 30 mph adds approximately 25–30% to energy consumption from weight alone.
+This relationship is roughly linear — double the trailer weight, and the rolling-resistance cost roughly doubles.
+In this model it is a modest term: 0.25% of consumption per 100 lb, so even a 7,000 lb trailer adds only about 18% from weight.

 Speed Is Your Biggest Lever When Towing